ultimike/bluecollargit/README.txt

 Have you tried turning off and on?

-This is a test repository for DrupalEasy's BlueCollarGit workshop.
+This is a test repository for DrupalEasy's BEST BlueCollarGit workshop.

 The teacher is really workin the git functionality.
 Better plan on some extended support.